Menu

 Jul 4, 2019 3:33:00 PM

-Learn how to create workflow transitions, conditions, validators, and post-functions that work differently depending on the context of the project.
+Learn how to create Jira workflow transitions, conditions, validators, and post-functions that work differently depending on the context of the project.
 If you’ve ever wanted to block the creation of issues for certain projects until they are greenlighted, you’ve come to the right spot.

 Jira magic is workflow magic